woolfel/morendo/README.md

 **Graph query** provides a generic way to load concept graphs and use it in rules.

 Morendo provides some **temporal logic features** to make it easier to reason over temporal data and define temporal patterns.
+Temporal activation will check if the facts are expired before adding the activation to the agenda.
+If any facts are expired, the engine will retract the expired facts and not add the rule to the agenda.

+**Event Driven Rules** Applications that process event streams can set the rule property no-agenda to true.
+This will skip the agenda and execute the action of the rules immediately.

 Two features from Haley enterprise **ONLY and MULTIPLE** adds some second order logic support.